Unique Features of Investigative Journalism

-When the investigation bears on illegal or antisocial behaviour or abuse of trust and the gathering of information of public interest, the journalist may need to infiltrate an organization to get first hand information.
-There may also be consideration for the journalist's safety.
-On rare occasions, this might involve taking on a false identity.
-In such a situation, we will first consider the legal implications of the proposed scheme.
+When the investigation bears on illegal or antisocial behaviour or abuse of trust and the gathering of information of public interest, the journalist may need to infiltrate an organization to get first-hand information.
+We take into account possible safety issues for the journalist involved.

-In addition, before resorting to a false identity we will ensure that the following conditions are met:
+Before resorting to infiltration we will ensure that the following conditions are met:

-• Infiltration or the use of a false identity allows us to gather the best evidence of the behaviour in question.
+- Infiltration allows us to gather the best evidence of the behaviour in question.

 We respect the privacy of individuals, groups and organizations when they conduct conversations via conference calls.

 As a rule, we do not attempt to hack in, or listen in without being openly invited to participate in a conference call.
 However, if a participant on the call offers to share the information after the fact, the principles for our treatment of sources would guide our use of the material.